 Worcester: Burncoat Area, 3 Bdrm., 1 1/2 BA, 1800 sq.
 Ft., 2-Car garage, Gleaminh Hdwd flrs, Updated: Burn H., Fur????

-252 Beverly Rd -\$387,500 plan.
+ti-level home offers space for everyone with an open floor plan.
 Flooring on first level has been replaced and kitchen had a recent remodel including new counter-tops with a separate dining area.
-Family room with an easy access to office area is a great opportunity for those working from home..
-A sun room off the dining room and leading to the deck adds additional "get away" space and and overlooks a private, wooded, back yard.
-This is a property that will give you living options for formal and informal living.
+Family room with an easy access to office area is a great opportunity for those working from you living options for formal and informal living.
 Roof was replaced in 2014. and property is easy to finance under low down payment programs.
 7 Joseph St ~ \$319,900